bierproductie/management/project_proposal/project_proposal.md

 something that speaks HTTP and preferably delivers data in JSON.

 ### Objectives
+The group wants to create a dashboard solution, that gets the necessary information from the brewery machine to display information about current - and previous batches.

 The group wants to host the REST API and Website on a Linux based server on a fully-qualified domain name using the container technology Docker which should be configured via Docker Compose.
-Furthermore the group aims to setup a continuous integration pipeline for development and continuous delivery via Watchtower.
+Furthermore the group aims to setup a continuous integration pipeline for development via GitHub Actions and continuous delivery via Watchtower.

-#### Initial Requirement Analysis
+### Initial Requirement Analysis

 #### Summary of requirements
 The groups proposed solution will adhere to the requirements given by the brewery Refslevbæk Bryghus A/S.